jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-4.md

 - their fictions of substance and accident, and
 - their reasonings on substantial forms and occult qualities.

-> *Translator's note=  Here, Hume is targetting Aristotle, as seen in Section 3
+> *Superphysics note: Here, Hume is targetting Aristotle, as seen in Section 3

 They are derived from common principles in human nature which are not universal and are avoidable.